OUR MISSION, OUR HISTORY

 - the removal of immunity shields for officers and agencies to ensure they do not violate their own pursuit and response call policies.

-We research law enforcement’s use of pursuit, as well as practical alternatives to pursuit.
+We research law enforcement’s use of pursuit, as well as practical alternatives to pursuits.
 We gather data on pursuit-related collisions.
 We research alternative methods of suspect apprehension.

 The Safer Way Award® annually recognizes law enforcement officers who think “outside the box” to avoid triggering pursuits when apprehending suspects, executing arrest warrants, conducting traffic checkpoints, or engaging in other operations that target law violators who might flee.
 We also recognize departments who put in place sound policies and practices along with effective training programs.